-“World stock markets have rounded off a wild and difficult year,” the article began, pointing to multiple uncertainties in a polarised US political system, a crisis-ridden Eurozone and a rapidly
+The article kicked off with, “World stock markets have rounded off a wild and difficult year,” before pointing to multiple uncertainties in a polarised US political system, a crisis-ridden Eurozone and a rapidly slowing Chinese economy.

 By necessity, the media’s horizon when it comes to financial news is very short term.
 If you are publishing in real-time, your need for fresh material is insatiable.
 It’s not that these headlines are wrong.
 But for an individual investor, whose horizon is measured in years or even decades, day-to-day news is less relevant.

 Volatility and uncertainty go hand in hand with investing.
-There will always been something in the news that is worrying.
-But rather than acting on it, why not leave the markets to do your worrying for you and focus on the horizons that are meaningful for you?
+There will always be something in the news that is worrying.
+But rather than acting on it, why not leave the markets to do your worrying for you and focus on the horizons that are meaningful to you?

 This article has been prepared and is provided in Australia by DFA Australia Limited (AFS Licence No.238093, ABN 46 065 937 671).
 The article is provided for informational purposes only.
 Any opinions expressed in this article reflect the author’s judgment at the date of publication and are subject to change.
 No account has been taken of the objectives, financial situation, or needs of any particular person.
 Accordingly, to the extent this material constitutes general financial product advice, investors should, before acting on the advice, consider the appropriateness of the advice, having regard to the investor’s objectives, financial situation, and needs.
 This is not an offer or recommendation to buy or sell securities or other financial products, nor a solicitation for deposits or other business, whether directly or indirectly. ©2019 Dimensional Fund Advisors LP.
 All rights reserved.